hyperledger/indy-hipe/text/rich-schema-context/README.md

 ```

 ### Indy SDK context API
-Indy-SDK methods for adding and retrieving `context` from the ledger
+Indy-SDK methods for adding and retrieving `@context` from the ledger
 follow the common pattern for methods that interact with the ledger.
 There is a single method call to build a request to add a transaction to
 the ledger, another to build a request to retrieve a transaction from the